 It is always intriguing to know that mankind has been on earth for millions and millions of years now.
 Our blue planet is also itself is around 4.54 billion years old.
 Having said that, some of its resources like coal, petroleum, and natural gas are formed after millions of years of a natural process, which is further extracted from the earth by mankind for our personal usage and application.
-In this blog, we will be talking and learning about Coal and Petroleum Class 8 Notes that will make you familiar with some of the natural resources that this blue planet consists of.
+In this blog, we will be talking and learning about Coal and Petroleum Class 8 Notes and important questions and answers related to the NCERT class 8 chapter.

 Before digging deeper into the meaning and usage of coal and petroleum, let us first try to understand the meaning of natural resources in this blog on Coal and Petroleum class 8 notes.
 Natural resources are classified as resources derived from nature, according to Chapter 8 of Coal and Petroleum Class 8.
 As per the chapter of Coal and Petroleum Class 8, there are 2 types of natural resources that are present namely: